Family Lawyers in Sherwood Park

 Family law is often an emotionally intense, complex, and tumultuous period of one’s life.
 That is why it is important to work with the best family lawyers you can find.
 The lawyers and staff at Queck & Associates understand this and are committed to providing strong representation and common sense to assist you through your family law issues.
-Whether you’re dealing with divorce, or need advice in relation to child support or custody, our team is here to help guide you through your family law matters.
+Whether you are dealing with divorce, or need advice in relation to child support or custody, our team of lawyers are here to help guide and support you through your family law matters.
 Our law firm covers a multitude of areas that fall under Family law, including:

-Our family lawyers at Queck Law Group offer a great deal of knowledge when resolving child support transfer issues with your former spouse or partner.
-Child support can be a stressful part of a divorce or separation, and one of the most common fears about child support is that one parent will be required to pay too much, or that the other will receive too little.
-Queck’s team is able to ensure that your children’s best interests remain protected, and can help you realize the best possible outcome by exploring strategies when handling special child-related expenses.
-When dealing with child support, it is important that the appropriate amounts are paid on time.
-Queck’s family law team can help you draft fair and thorough child support agreements, so your children will receive the care and financial support they may need.
-If you would like to learn more about child support, contact us, and you can request a consultation with one of our family lawyers.
+Our family lawyers at Queck & Associates offer a great deal of knowledge when resolving child support issues with your former spouse or partner.
+Child support can be a stressful part of a divorce or separation.
+One of the most common fears about child support is that one parent will be required to pay too much, or that the other will receive too little.
+In Sherwood Park, Queck & Associates’ team is able to ensure that your children’s best interests remain protected, and can help you determine and calculate what the appropriate amount of child support.
+Our team can also explain what child-related expenses fall under child support and what expenses fall into the “extraordinary” category.
+Queck & Associates’ family law team can help you draft fair and thorough child support agreements, so your children will receive the care and financial support they may need.
+If you would like to learn more about child support, contact us for a consultation with one of our family lawyers.

 Separation and divorce are difficult, but you have rights and we will fight for them.
 It is often difficult to focus on moving forward, and making fundamental transitions in your life during these situations can be a challenge.
-Whether you’re worried about the division of family property, custody over children, or any other issue during your divorce, Queck’s team will advocate on your behalf and will consider your concerns.
-Whether in court, or negotiating across the table outside court, Queck’s family law team will advise you honestly and ensure your interests are a priority before you take any crucial steps in your divorce matter.
+Whether you’re worried about the division of family property, custody over children, or any other issues during your divorce, our family lawyers at Queck & Associate will advocate on your behalf and will consider your concerns.
+Whether in court, or negotiating across the table outside court, Queck & Associates’ family law team will advise you honestly and ensure your interests are a priority before you take any crucial steps in your divorce matter.

 The division of family property can be a complex process.
 Marital property is defined broadly and generally includes anything and everything acquired during your marriage such as the following forms of property:

 - The matrimonial home;